Worplesdon: Education

-The village’s Perry Hill School closed in 1976 to be replaced by Worplesdon Primary in Fairlands.
-Worplesdon Primary School caters for 409 students from the ages of 4–11.
-The head teacher is Mr A Parsons.
+The village's Perry Hill School closed in 1976, to be replaced by Worplesdon Primary in Fairlands.
+It caters for 539 students from the ages of 4–11.

 Youth outreach

-The Normandy Youth Center serves the area by sponsoring community-based programs targeting youth in the area (especially marginal groups and minorities) for the purpose of increasing exposure to educational opportunities and building a stronger community.
+The Normandy Youth Centre serves the area by sponsoring community-based programmes targeting youth in the area (especially marginal groups and minorities) for the purpose of increasing exposure to educational opportunities and building a stronger community.

-Sports
+Sport

 Cricket

-The Worplesdon and Burpham Cricket Club traces its origins to 1890, and Worplesdon & Burpham CC was established in 1999 following the merger of Worplesdon CC and Burpham CC.
+The Worplesdon and Burpham Cricket Club traces its origins to 1890, and Worplesdon & Burpham CC was established in 1999, following the merger of Worplesdon CC and Burpham CC.

-There are two teams playing on Saturday in the Fullers Brewery Surrey County League and one team on Sunday playing in The Village League.

-A new pavilion was opened in 2008 providing much larger facilities, a brand new bar and kitchen to supply the all-important cricket teas and post-game drinks.
+Two teams play on Saturday in the Fullers Brewery Surrey County League and one team play on Sunday in the Village League.
+A new pavilion was opened in 2008, providing much larger facilities.

-Directions

-Take the A322 leaving Guildford towards Bagshot.
-When you enter the village of Worplesdon (signposted and still on the A322) the ground is on the left hand side (with the entrance in the lay-by), 100 yards past the Worplesdon Place Hotel.

-Other Sports
+Football

-There is also Worplesdon Phoenix FC playing in the Surrey Counties Intermediate League and Guildford and Woking Alliance League and, since 1991, Worplesdon Tennis Club, with a new clubhouse (2005).

-Worplesdon Rangers FC is another football club based in and around the parish; the club was founded in 2001 and caters for pre-reception to Under 18 age-groups playing in the Surrey Primary League.
-Committee meetings are held monthly at Jacobs Well Village Hall.
+Worplesdon Phoenix FC plays in the Surrey Counties Intermediate League and Guildford & Woking Alliance League.
+Worplesdon Rangers FC was founded in 2001 and caters for pre-reception to under-18 age groups playing in the Surrey Primary League.

+Tennis

+Worplesdon Tennis Club is based in the village.